General Theory for Group Resetting with Application to Avoidance: Derivation of kernel

-In the large $n$ limit, $K_n(\zeta|\zeta';\tau)$ approaches the probability density function of the Gumbel distribution~\cite{fisher1928limiting,hansen2020three,cartwright1956statistical}.
-Such emergence of the Gumbel distribution is a hallmark of extreme value statistics, reflecting the fact that the group resetting process selects the maximal displacement among diffusing particles.
+As $n$ increases, $K_n(\zeta|\zeta';\tau)$ approaches a Gumbel distribution (or type I generalized extreme value distribution) $\textrm{Gumbel}(\zeta; \mu, \beta)= \frac{1}{\beta} \exp\left(-\frac{\zeta-\mu}\beta - \exp\left(-\frac{\zeta-\mu}\beta\right)\right)$ as stated in the Fisher-Tippett-Gnedenko theorem, since the single-particle propagator has an exponential tail~\cite{fisher1928limiting,hansen2020three,cartwright1956statistical}.
+Parameters $\mu$ and $\beta$ represent the location and scale of the Gumbel distribution, respectively.
+Such emergence of the Gumbel distribution is a hallmark of extreme value theory, reflecting the fact that the group resetting process selects the maximal displacement among diffusing particles.